AyeThuzarMyo/Coursera_JavaScript_Functional/README.md

 ---

 **How to Run the Code**
+1. filename: functionalprogramming.js
-1. Open your browser's Developer Tools (F12).
+   Open your browser's Developer Tools (F12)
-2. Paste the code into the Console.
+3. Paste the code into the Console.
-3. Execute the combined function:
+4. Execute the combined function:
 ```js
 styleAndCelebrate('ef7c8e', 'fae8e0', '30px', 'You made it!', 'champions');
 ```